Slins-23/software-renderer/README.md

 - Ignore backface culling when drawing triangles (wireframe)

 - Unflip the z when loading the meshes an instead set the default camera direction to (0, 0, -1) instead of flipping the z during mesh loading and the default camera direction to (0, 0, 1).
 This would be more semantically accurate to the coordinate system and possibly avoid confusion if manipulating vertices.

+- Describe, in this README, the keys for rotating some given mesh instance at runtime

+- Fix the lighting implementation as it is not properly implemented currently.
+Some triangles that shouldn't be visible are, and looking in the opposite camera direction makes models invisible.

+- Check that deriving the yaw, pitch, and roll properly work by calling the function `Engine::Euler_GetAnglesFromDirection`

+- Properly handle the edge case for when vectors are antiparallel within the 3D cross product function (point in opposite directions)